 What's an external knowledge base?

-If you have a CMS that you want to leverage in bot conversations or through Agent Assist, you can add an external knowledge base without needing to migrate your content.
+If you have a CMS that you want to leverage in bot conversations or through Conversation Assist, you can add an external knowledge base without needing to migrate your content.

 An external knowledge base is one where the content is authored and managed entirely within the external CMS application.
 Integrating with your CMS lets your content creators use familiar tools and workflows.
 You can integrate with any CMS that has the capability, i.e., an API connector.
-Notable examples include Salesforce and Zendesk.
+Notable examples include:

 Within the KnowledgeAI application, an external knowledge base serves as a connector to the CMS.
 You can configure the knowledge base so that the content is selected and served: